Junyi00/react-introductory-sa-ay2223/React.md

 As mentioned, React is a frontend JavaScript library developed **building user interfaces** .

-It is `declarative-based`, where you describe the final state of the UI you desire and React is responsible for determining the necessary changes to achieve that goal.
+It is `declarative`, where you describe the final state of the UI you desire and React is responsible for determining the necessary changes to achieve that goal.
 [Read More](https://ui.dev/imperative-vs-declarative-programming)

 It is `unopiniated` or flexible in a sense, it leaves the build and structure of the application to you.
 Every react project can look different in file structure or organisation, there is **no one right way**.
 Hence, we will be discussing what Source Academy's organisation is later onwards.